jaimecgomezz/gol/README.txt

 reading a lot of cool stuff about the language, so i'm having high hopes for it, altough there's nothing written in stone

-  ...keep yourself clean of ideology and dogma and we have that gluey greasy crap all around in computer science - Hanno Behrens
+  ...keep yourself clean of ideology and dogma, we have that gluey greasy crap all around in computer science - Hanno Behrens

 goals